xarray-contrib/datatree/docs/source/hierarchical-data.rst

     Notice that using the path-like syntax will also create any intermediate empty nodes necessary to reach the end of the specified path
     (i.e. the node labelled `"c"` in this case.)
-    This is to help avoid lots of redundant entries when creating deeply-nested trees using ``.from_dict``.
+    This is to help avoid lots of redundant entries when creating deeply-nested trees using :py:meth:`DataTree.from_dict`.